NCI-NAACCR-Zone-Design/Louisiana/README.md

 ### Deployment

-The intended workflow for deployment, is Github Pages serving from the `docs/` sub-folder.
-Make sure that you have set up a Github repository and set up its Github Pages settings appropriately.

 The command `npm run build` will compile the source files and static assets into their browser-ready versions under `docs/`.
-You may then commit and push as usual.

-As a convenience, the command `npm run deploy` will do this in a single step: do a `npm run build`, then a `git commit` with a default message, then a `git push`.
+The contents of this folder are the ready-to-run website; no server-side database nor scripting services are required.

+* **Github Pages** After using `npm run build`, run `git commit` and `git push` as usual, and Github Pages will update your website within 5 minutes.
+The command `npm run deploy` is a convenient shortcut: it will run the commands to build, add, commit, and push in one single command.
+* **Commodity Web Hosting** The contents of this folder (not the folder itself) may be uploaded into your hosting directory via FTP/SFTP using a file transfer client such as WinSCP or FileZilla.
+* **Amazon S3** The contents of this folder (not the folder itself) may be uploaded into your S3 bucket, via the S3 console or via a graphical client such as Cyberduck, S3 Browser, or DragonDisk.

 ## Integrating Your Own Data